 Because of its wide adoption across industries and applications, demand is high for Tableau certification.
 Watch some of Tableau's videos, check out available training through LinkedIn, or consider certification through Simplilearn, where you can master the desktop version and prepare for the Tableau Desktop 10 Qualified Associate Exam.

-Take it one step further with Simplilearn's Data Science Certification, where you can gain hands-on experience with not only Tableau but other essential tools like Hadoop and Spark, as well as programming languages like R and Python.
+Take it one step further with Simplilearn's Post Graduate Program in Data Science, where you can gain hands-on experience with not only Tableau but other essential tools like Hadoop and Spark, as well as programming languages like R and Python.
 No matter which one you choose, start training today to take your career to the next level.